 At Wingrove School we recognise the importance of establishing a secure foundation in English and of teaching and using vocabulary appropriate to the task.
 We endeavour to set work which is challenging, motivating and which encourages the pupils to talk about what they have been doing.

 Talk For Writing

-The school is adopting the Talk For Writing strategies as the main conduit for the teaching of writing.
+The school is adopting the Talk For Writing strategies.